Curriculum

 Chronologically, the training modules of the RTG GRK 2338 can be roughly divided into three phases:

-• The start-up training phase comprised teaching units with organizational information, the above-mentioned specific training modules in lung toxicology and methodology, lectures on good scientific practice, lab safety, animal handling, research ethics and intercultural communication.
+- The start-up training phase comprises teaching units with organizational information, the above-mentioned specific training modules in lung toxicology and methodology, lectures on good scientific practice, lab safety, animal handling, research ethics and intercultural communication.
 This mandatory block lay a common foundation for the young scientists starting from quite diverse university training backgrounds (e.g. chemistry, molecular biology, medicine, toxicology etc.).

-• The second more topic-oriented phase included our international lecture series Toxicology of the Lung, in-depth seminars on advanced methods, discussion-based workshops on recent scientific literature in the field (“journal clubs”), and transferable skills seminars.
-Collectively, these events helped candidates to tailor their specific research interests, conceptually integrate their projects in the context of current challenges in lung toxicology, and communicate their science.
+- The second more topic-oriented phase includes our international lecture series Toxicology of the Lung, in-depth seminars on advanced methods, discussion-based workshops on recent scientific literature in the field (“journal clubs”), and transferable skills seminars.
+Collectively, these events help candidates to tailor their specific research interests, conceptually integrate their projects in the context of current challenges in lung toxicology, and communicate their science.

-• The final phase of the study programme was dedicated to finalizing the thesis work, including drafting and publishing manuscripts, as well as for grant writing and coaching to prepare candidates for a post-Ph.D. career.
+- The final phase of the study program is dedicated to finalizing the thesis work, including drafting and publishing manuscripts, as well as for grant writing and coaching to prepare candidates for a post-Ph.D. career.

 Integrated Modules

 The introductory module M1 Lung Basics and Principles of Toxicology is the heart of the initial training phase and split into two blocks, beginning with the lecture series “Fundamentals of Lung Biology and Physiology” followed by a seminar on “Methods in Translational Lung Research”.
 The second part of Module 1 focusses on toxicology, including the core lecture series “Basic Principles of Toxicology” followed by the accompanying seminar on “Methods in Toxicology”.
-This seminar coveres fundamental toxicological methods and technologies coming to bear within RTG related scientific projects.
-To control the success of the two basic educational units of Module 1, Ph.D. candidates have to pass two comprehensive written exams.
-Module 1 is rated as successfully completed, if students acquire a minimum score of 65 % in both examinations, certifie at least 75 % attendance, and give an oral presentation in each of the two methods seminars.
+This seminar covers fundamental toxicological methods and technologies coming to bear within RTG related scientific projects.

-Doctoral researchers work on their research projects under supervision of the respective RTG PI at the participating institutions (140 ECTS).
+Doctoral researchers work on their research projects under supervision of the respective RTG PI at the participating institutions.
 At the end of the Ph.D. program, graduates will defend their Ph.D. project and written thesis.
-The thesis defense (10 ECTS) comprises an oral presentation of the research project followed by an oral examination.
+The thesis defense comprises an oral presentation of the research project followed by an oral examination.

 Participation in two 5-day advanced training courses offered by the German Society of Toxicology (GT) is compulsory for all doctoral candidates.
 Candidates are free to choose more courses (up to four), if compatible with the progress of their Ph.D. project.

 Notably, membership in the RTG (3 years) will be recognized as a qualification period to obtain the title “Specialized Toxicologist DGPT” (“Fachtoxikologe/in”) after 5 years.
 The latter formal certificate justifies registration as “EUROTOX Registered Toxicologist” on the European level.
-A prerequisite for the certificate is the successful participation in such 5-day advanced training courses offered by the German Society of Toxicology, in total 13.
+A prerequisite for the certificate is the successful participation in such 5-day advanced training courses offered by the German Society of Toxicology.
 Module M5 therefore provides a first step towards this career option.

-M6: Transferable Skills Training and Career Development Programme (3 ECTS)
+M6: Transferable Skills Training and Career Development Program

-Complementary courses are offered by LMU central services, the MMRS, or, for students enrolled at Helmholtz Zentrum München, HELENA.
+Complementary courses are offered by LMU central services, the MMRS, or, for students enrolled at Helmholtz Munich, HELENA.
 They cover topics such as scientific writing, communication and presentation skills, basics in project management, intellectual property rights, statistics etc.

 A practical course on aspects of job applications inside and outside of academia is offered to third-year doctoral researchers.
 Here, the objective is to present alternative career options and confront doctoral researchers with different interview styles and cultural differences of applications.
 Doctoral candidates practice interviews and receive feedback about their individual performance.

-In the final phase, the focus of our PhD training program gradually shifts from experimental work to scientific writing (publications, thesis) and career coaching.
+In the final phase, the focus of our PhD training program gradually shifts from experimental work to scientific writing (publications, thesis).
 In order to provide the doctoral candidates with the best possible support in this final phase, workshops on the subject of paper writing and proposal writing will be offered.
 In addition, courses on funding opportunities and core entrepreneurial skills could be attended via the GraduateCenterLMU or HELENA.

-Finally, doctoral candidates are expected to present and discuss their results at one national and one international scientific conference per three years.
+The doctoral students also present their research results at national and international scientific conferences.

 Lectures and workshops on Good Scientific Practice (GSP) are another crucial component of control of success.
-From the very start of the programme, a mandatory GSP course is offered by the MMRS, which includes various topics relating to principles and safeguarding of GSP as well as procedural rules for dealing with scientific misconduct, plagiarism, and authorships.
-Data management and advanced statistics are also part of this lecture series.
-This course not only raises awareness for the importance of professional values and ethical norms like honesty, accuracy, and objectivity, but also impartes the necessary basic knowledge and required competencies to pursue scientific integrity.
+From the very start of the program, a mandatory GSP course includes various topics relating to principles and safeguarding of GSP as well as procedural rules for dealing with scientific misconduct, plagiarism, and authorships.
+This course not only raises awareness for the importance of professional values and ethical norms like honesty, accuracy, and objectivity, but also provides the necessary basic knowledge and required competencies to pursue scientific integrity.

 Policies and Procedures Manual GRK 2338